Food Relationship

 5. Improve Your Snack Quality

-When cravings hit, make sure you're reaching for nutritious snacks that will fill you up rather than processed sugary snacks that will boost those sweet cravings further.
+When cravings hit, make sure you’re reaching for nutritious snacks that will fill you up rather than processed sugary snacks that will boost those sugar cravings further.

 Choose a homemade trail mix with nuts and seeds, a piece of fruit with nut butter (almond butter and raspberries are my favourite) or hummus with vegetable sticks.